The Very Best of Mongolia: Eagle Hunters, Landscapes, Gobi Desert

 - Double occupancy lodging (Single available, just ask)

-- All meals during the workshop
+- All meals and tips during the workshop

 What’s Not Included?

-Your deposit of $3,000 will hold your place in this workshop.
-The balance of $5,995 is due not later than July 1, 2017.
+Your deposit of $4,000 will hold your place in this workshop.
+A second payment of $4,000 is due by January 1, 2019.
+The balance of $4,995 is due not later than July 1, 2019.
 All of our standard terms and conditions apply.
-Please note that as this workshop is being announced very far in advance, there is a small possibility that pricing could change.